sociam/epsm18/README.md

 # Website for the Ethics and Privacy for Social Machines, Social Groups and Aggreations workshop

 ## Acknowledgements
-The site (including the basics of this README) was forked from https://mobilevis.github.io
+The site structure (including the basics of this README) was forked from https://mobilevis.github.io

 ## Configuring site properties